 Dec.
 05, 2019

 See more In-depth

-- Caring for a person with Alzheimer's disease.
-National Institute on Aging. https://www.nia.nih.gov/alzheimers/publication/caring-person-ad/understanding-how-ad-changes-people-challenges-and-coping.
+- Legal and financial planning for people with Alzheimer's.
+National Institute on Aging. https://www.nia.nih.gov/health/legal-and-financial-planning-people-alzheimers.
 Accessed Sept.
-29, 2016.
+24, 2019.

 - Mace NL, et al. Medical problems.
 In: The 36-Hour Day.
 6th ed.
 Baltimore, Md.: The Johns Hopkins University Press; 2017.